10yard/dkafe/readme.md

  - MS-DOS (x64 platform only)
  - PC (x64 platform only

-The console games will appear on the pies stage.
+The console games will appear on the pies and elevator stages.
 In unlock mode,  you must play for a given amount of time to win coins instead of reaching a target score  e.g. Play 2 minutes for 3rd prize,  4 minutes for 2nd prize and 8 minutes for first prize.

 The default controls have been configured to work with arcade controls.
 Typically press "Jump" or "P1 Start" to start - ignoring specific keys displayed in the game menu.